Smith Act: Crusader White Shirts

+Right-wingers

 Early in 1942, President Roosevelt, supported by the rest of his Cabinet, urged Attorney General Biddle to prosecute fascist sympathizers and anti-Semites.
 Biddle thought the Smith Act was inadequate, but Congress refused to renew the Sedition Act of 1918 as he asked.

 In 1942, 16 members of the "Mankind United" semi-religious cult, including founder Arthur Bell, were arrested by the FBI under the act.
 Although 12 were found guilty, they all won on appeal and none served a jail sentence.

-Historian Leo P. Ribuffo coined the term "Brown Scare" to cover the events leading up to the Washington 1944 sedition trial.
-President Roosevelt, who especially held non-interventionist Charles Lindbergh in disdain, had already asked J. Edgar Hoover of the FBI to investigate pro-Nazi individuals back in 1935.
-The pro-fascist right in the United States collapsed within a year of the attack on Pearl Harbor in the midst of the investigations.